mrmcc3/vibing-dev/blog/why-apex.md

 Okay, so we need records in the database.

 Which entities need record-keeping?
 What if we don't know what historical questions might be asked?
-Do we store complete state snapshots or just diffs?
+Do we store complete state snapshots or diffs to recreate state?
 What's the schema and will it conflict as the rest of the system evolves?
 Migrations become even harder - oh no. Wait, can a bug accidentally erase history? 😱 How do we index temporal data?
 Will queries be more challenging?
 What about read performance?
 Write performance?
 Storage costs?
-User experience?
+Will all this impact user experience?

 Maybe the biggest red flag: these questions have nothing to do with your actual problem.
 They're related to the tool.
 It's pure accidental complexity.
 When a